 Q: What if I have a concern when the office is closed?

 A: For non-urgent concerns (prescription refills, scheduling changes, general health and development questions) call the main number 437-6777 during regular business hours, Monday through Friday, 9:00-5:00.
 If you have an urgent health concern, call the office at 401-437-6777 and you will be instructed how to reach the physician on call.
 Please ensure your phone is accepting calls from a blocked number in order for the physician to return your call.
 You should receive a call back within 30 minutes; if you do not, please call again.
 Please be advised that per your insurer, after hours calls may be viewed as a telehealth visit, which would be subject to any copays or deductibles that may apply.

 Q: What if I have an urgent concern on the weekend?

-A: There is always a pediatrician available to you for urgent phone advice, as well as sick visits on the weekends.
-We have joined several pediatric practices to provide this coverage service.
+A: There is always a pediatrician available to you for urgent phone advice or telehealth, as well as sick visits on the weekends.
+We have several pediatric practices to provide this coverage service.
 Weekend morning sick visits will be performed at the office of the physician on call, by appointment.
 Call our main number 401-437-6777, and you will be instructed how to reach the covering weekend physician.
 The link below lists all of these physicians, with numbers, addresses, photos and a click to map option.

 - Drs.
 Michelle Lefebvre and Colette Vieau 95 Pitman Street, Suite 2200 Providence

 - Drs.
 John Concannon and Collen Vitale 1145 Reservoir Ave, Suite 1124 Cranston

 - Dr. Robert Eden 100 Highland Ave, 3rd floor Providence